-Offset trading group Specific eligibility requirements - Growth Centres Cumberland Plain Woodland in the Sydney Basin Bioregion Bids are eligible for the tender if the credits are: Either existing credits, or proposed credits with a Business case as a minimum level of assessment, and Shale Gravel Transition Forest in the Sydney Basin Bioregion derived from a BSA or biobank site that is within, or partially within, the Priority 1 Area3 for the Growth Centres Biodiversity Offset Scheme, and derived from vegetation that satisfies the EPBC Act listing for this community.
-IBRA subregions: Cumberland, Sydney Cataract, Burragorang, Wollemi and Yengo.
+Offset trading group Specific eligibility requirements - Cumberland Plain Conservation Plan Cumberland Plain Woodland in Bids are eligible for the tender if the credits are: the Sydney Basin Bioregion Either existing credits, or proposed credits with a business case as a minimum level of assessment, and IBRA subregions: Cumberland, Sydney Cataract, Burragorang, Wollemi and Yengo. the credits are derived from a BSA or biobank site that is within the Strategic Conservation Area for the Cumberland Plain Conservation Plan5.